 Membership in the Regent Point Yacht Club is open to all slipholders of Regent Point Marina.
 Club activities span three major areas: social, cruising, and racing – something for everyone!
 Dues are payable annually and run from January 1-December 31 of each calendar year.
-The membership application/renewal is available via download and on the club bulletin board, outside the bath house, at the marina.
+The membership application/renewal form is available here and it is posted on the club bulletin board, outside the bath house at the marina.

 About the Regent Point Yacht Club Burgee

 The burgee is the yacht club flag.
 It is properly flown from the masthead or from the flag halyard on the starboard spreader and should be flown any time when you are on your yacht and especially when you are participating in a yacht club function.

 The three triangular symbols in the Regent Point Yacht Club burgee represent a group of sails reflecting in the water.
 The three symbols also depict a sense of togetherness in a cruising club.
 The design is simple so that it can be readily recognized as Regent Point Yacht Club when being flown.